SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="justification" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 5.</a><br><span style="font-style:italic;font-weight:bold;">Of Justification</span>

-Of Justification We believe that the great gospel blessing which Christ<sup style="font-weight:bold;">26</sup> secures to such as believe in him is Justification<sup style="font-weight:bold;">27</sup>; that Justification includes the pardon of sin<sup style="font-weight:bold;">28</sup>, and the promise of eternal life on principles of righteousness<sup style="font-weight:bold;">29</sup>; that it is bestowed, not in consideration of any works of righteousness which we have done, but solely through faith in the Redeemer's blood<sup style="font-weight:bold;">30</sup>; by virtue of which faith his perfect righteousness is freely imputed to us of God<sup style="font-weight:bold;">31</sup>; that it brings us into a state of most blessed peace and favor with God, and secures every other blessing needful for time and eternity<sup style="font-weight:bold;">32</sup>.
+Of Justification We believe that the great gospel blessing which Christ <sup style="font-weight:bold;">26</sup>secures to such as believe in him is Justification;<sup style="font-weight:bold;">27</sup> that Justification includes the pardon of sin,<sup style="font-weight:bold;">28</sup> and the promise of eternal life on principles of righteousness;<sup style="font-weight:bold;">29</sup> that it is bestowed, not in consideration of any works of righteousness which we have done, but solely through faith in the Redeemer's blood;<sup style="font-weight:bold;">30</sup> by virtue of which faith his perfect righteousness is freely imputed to us of God;<sup style="font-weight:bold;">31</sup> that it brings us into a state of most blessed peace and favor with God, and secures every other blessing needful for time and eternity.<sup style="font-weight:bold;">32</sup>

 <ol start="26">
     <li id="26">John 1:16; Eph.
 3:8</li>